Late-time HST and JWST Observations of GRB 221009A: Evidence for a Break in the Light Curve at 50 Days: Conclusions and Future Work

 Assuming a continued power-law decay with $\alpha = 2.34$, the afterglow should fade below the HST and JWST detection limits within the next $\sim$year.
 Continued monitoring of this source in the filters presented here will provide the observations necessary to better constrain the nature of the additional source.
 In later time light curves, a light echo is expected to appear as a fading blue source, while a star cluster or dwarf satellite galaxy is expected to appear as a constant source in all wavelengths (though brightest in the bluest filters).

 Template imaging will be crucial in robustly separating the host galaxy and diffraction spike light from the transient light.
 While observations in the HST and JWST bands will be helpful in better analyzing the early optical and NIR data, to fully understand GRB\,221009A, a full multi-wavelength analysis with all epochs of data will be necessary.
-In this effort, we strongly encourage continued observation in all wavelengths of light of this extraordinary transient.